Antetokounmpo scores 54 points, Bucks beat Clippers 106-105 - WHIZ News

+Antetokounmpo squandered an opportunity to put Milwaukee in front when he missed two free throws in a 105-104 game with 2:13 left.
+But he drove to the basket again on the Bucks’ next possession, drew Ivica Zubac’s sixth foul and hit his free throws this time around.

+“He’s relentless,” Bucks coach Mike Budenholzer said.
+“He’s going to put himself in position to help us win.
+Whatever it takes for us to win, he’s going to do it.
+He’s fearless and relentless.
+That’s what you saw going down the stretch.”

-The Clippers lost for the second time in eight games and failed to capitalize on a couple of Milwaukee turnovers in the closing seconds.
-Kawhi Leonhard missed an 18-footer in the final second while being guarded by Wesley Matthews with help from Pat Connaughton.
+The Clippers failed to capitalize on a couple of Milwaukee turnovers in the closing seconds.
+Kawhi Leonard missed an 18-footer in the final second while being guarded by Wesley Matthews with help from Pat Connaughton.

-Antetokounmpo made two free throws with 1:47 remaining to put the Bucks ahead 106-105, giving them their first lead since the second quarter.
-Kawhi Leonard missed a 12-footer and Paul George had an air-ball a 3-pointer on the Clippers’ next two possessions.
+“I’ve been doing that since my mom told me I’ve got to guard the best player when I was 4 years old,” Matthews said.
+“That’s just who I am.
+Nothing but respect for those guys.
+I feel like those guys have that same (respect) toward me.
+The best way to pay them respect is to try and stop them.
+The best way they can pay me respect is to go after me.”

-George stole the ball from Jrue Holiday and the Clippers called a timeout with 27.1 seconds left, but Leonard missed a jumper.
-Antetokounmpo got the rebound but threw the ball out of bounds, giving Los Angeles possession with 15.1 seconds left.
+Paul George stole the ball from Jrue Holiday and the Clippers called a timeout with 27.1 seconds left in a one-point game, but Leonard missed a jumper.
+Antetokounmpo got the rebound but threw the ball out of bounds, giving Los Angeles possession with 15.1 seconds to go.

-The Clippers again got the ball to Leonhard, who missed once more.
+The Clippers again got the ball to Leonard, who missed once more.

+“We wanted to run it to Connaughton, but they switched the matchup,” Clippers coach Tyronn Lue said.
+“They brought Matthews into it.
+He did a good job of climbing into Kawhi, making him uncomfortable and making him back up a little bit so he couldn’t get right downhill.”

 Khris Middleton had 16 points and Holiday added 12 for the Bucks.
 Holiday missed his first eight shots and didn’t get his first basket until late in the third quarter.